What you need to know about dengue fever

 I was told often in Asia that recovery from one strain of dengue may offer lifelong immunity against that strain, and after two infections you may be immune to all serotypes.
 However, in 2023 a study from Nicaragua shed some light on this long-standing belief.
 The results contradicted the conventional wisdom that people can become immune to the dengue virus for the rest of their lives after repeated infections.
 Instead, the models from that study suggest that immunity is temporary, and wanes eventually—suggesting dengue is less like measles, and more like the flu or Covid-19.

 In 2020, Singapore reported a spike in the DenV-3 type of dengue, which their National Environment Agency noted may signal an outbreak in the near future.
-The DenV-1 and DenV-2 serotypes have been dominant in Singapore for the last three decades, so the country is on alert due to the rise of DenV-3 since population immunity is low and people are more susceptible to it.
+The DenV-1 and DenV-2 serotypes were dominant in Singapore for the last three decades, so the country was on alert due to the rise of DenV-3 since population immunity is low and people are more susceptible to it.

 How dengue virus transmits between mosquitoes and humans